Para leer este hoja informativa en español, presione aquí.

 ~ Jay B.

-UNICEF reports that approximately one in four girls has experienced physical violence by the age of 15 – that's close to 70 million girls worldwide.
+UNICEF reports that approximately one in four adolescent girls has experienced physical violence – that's close to 70 million girls worldwide.
 One in ten has experienced sexual violence.
-The United Nations estimates that girls and women who are beaten by their partners are almost twice as likely to be infected with HIV.
+The United Nations estimates that girls and women who are beaten by their partners are almost twice as likely to be living with HIV.

 In the US, women living with HIV report having been physically or sexually abused as children twice as often as HIV-negative women.
 Similarly, more than five out of ten women living with HIV (55 percent) report experiences of intimate partner violence – twice as many as the national rate.
 Almost one-third of women living with HIV suffer from post-traumatic stress disorder (PTSD), which is five times the rate among women in general.
 For more information on the connection between violence against women and HIV, see our fact sheet on Violence Against Women and HIV.